Why study with us?

 - Living Environment

-In the second year you will develop their skills and knowledge by studying across five modules.
-The principles and practices of public protection will be taught across all technical areas of environmental health whilst considering the role of data and the relevance of health promotion in managing health impacts.
-You will be introduced to research methods and will choose an area for your final project.
-You will be assisted to secure and undertake a minimum 4 week placement as an embedded element of the course.
+In the second year you will develop your skills and knowledge and start applying them to tasks and situations you will be dealing with when you graduate.
+The principles and practices of public protection will be taught across all areas of environmental health.
+You will also get the opportunity to consider the role of data and the relevance of health promotion in managing health impacts from your work.
+You will be introduced to research methods and will choose a subject for your final project.
+You will be assisted to secure and undertake a minimum 4 week work placement as an embedded element of the course.
 The second year modules are:

 - Principles of Public Protection

 In the final year you will consolidate your skills and knowledge by studying across four modules.
 You will undertake a large piece of supported independent study and develop your skills in health protection and the sustainable management of business to limit impacts on health and the environment.
 You will also undertake a capstone activity of designing environmental health interventions for health and sustainable development and evaluating these interventions utilising recognised tools and techniques.
 The final year modules are:

 - Health Protection Incidents

 Learning & Teaching